Split Face Tiles 550 x 150

 What Type of Wall Surface Is Suitable for Split Face Tiles?

-Split face tiles should be installed on strong and stable wall surfaces.
-Suitable substrates include concrete, cement render, brickwork and tile backer boards.
-A solid base helps support the weight of the stone panels and ensures long-term stability.
+Split face tiles should be installed on strong, stable and properly prepared wall surfaces.
+Suitable backgrounds usually include concrete, brickwork, cement render and tile backer boards.

 Can Split Face Tiles Be Cut During Installation?

-Yes.
-Split face tiles can be cut using a diamond blade tile saw or an angle grinder designed for natural stone.
-Cutting is often required when fitting tiles around sockets, edges or irregular wall shapes.
+Yes, split face tiles can be cut during installation using a suitable diamond blade saw or angle grinder designed for stone materials.
+Cutting is often needed around edges, corners, sockets and other wall details.

 Do Split Face Tiles Require Grout?

-Most split face tile panels are designed with tight joints and are installed without visible grout lines.
-The interlocking panel structure creates a continuous stacked stone appearance once installed.
+Most split face tile panels are designed to be installed without visible grout joints.
+They are normally fitted closely together so that the finished wall creates a continuous stacked stone appearance.

 How Long Do Split Face Tiles Last?

-Natural stone split face tiles are a durable wall cladding option.
-When installed correctly on a suitable substrate, they can remain stable and visually appealing for many years in both interior and exterior applications.
+Natural stone split face tiles are a durable wall cladding product intended for long-term use.
+When installed properly on a suitable substrate, they can remain stable and attractive for many years.

 Are Split Face Tiles Still Popular for Feature Walls?